An extension for VS Code that provides intellisense for MSBuild project files, including auto-complete for

 The language service used by this extension can be found here: tintoy/msbuild-project-tools-server

-You need .NET Core 2.0.0 or newer installed to use the language service (but your projects can target any version you have installed).
+Note: You will need the .NET Core runtime v6.0.0 (or SDK v6.0.100) or newer installed to use the language service (but your projects can target any version you have installed).

 - Completions for